Travel advice for Sweden

 Alternatively, if you’re in Stockholm in winter and fancy seeing the city’s sights in more unusual style, this expert-guided winter kayaking tour (with lunch) is sure to float your boat.
 Or, if you’re in Malmö, this enchanting Christmas tour is sure to get you in a festive frame of mind.
 Taking in the city and Christmas market on foot in the company of a guide who'll share stories of local legends, it’s a magical way to experience Malmö’s charms.

-Finally, for a post-Christmas pick-me-up, Jokkmokk’s Great Winter Market comes highly recommended.
+Finally, for a mail-Christmas pick-me-up, Jokkmokk’s Great Winter Market comes highly recommended.
 Held from the first Thursday to Sunday of February, this famous 400-year-old winter market sees thirty thousand folk flock to Jokkmokk to buy and sell their wares.
 Held on the frozen Talvatissjön lake, the market’s reindeer races are quite a thing to behold.

 If you’re feeling inspired to visit Sweden, or interested in exploring more options, take a look at our tailor-made trips.
 They take the pain out of planning, and can be fully personalised to your needs - much like choosing the best time to visit Sweden to suit you.